Professional Voice Disorder

 Common Professional Voice Injuries

-Voice centers such as Penn Medicine Becker ENT & Allergy treat the different voice disorders a professional voice user suffers and help them to have a healthy voice production.
+Voice center such as Penn Medicine Becker ENT & Allergy treat the different voice disorders a professional voice user suffers and help them to have a healthy voice production.

 When to Seek out Evaluation from a Voice Team (Otolaryngologist and Voice Pathologist)